gkbm2013/Tinker-I-O-website/README.md

 ## Report Issue
 If there are any issue related to the website, please report it in the [Tinker I/O repository](https://github.com/gkbm2013/tinker-IO).

+## Translation guide
+It is welcome for everyone to translate this website or the mod itself.
+If you are interested in translating this website, please fork this repository and translate the language file.
+The language files are located at the [`locales` directory](https://github.com/gkbm2013/Tinker-I-O-website/tree/main/locales).
+For translation, you can copy `en.js`, and rename the new file to the name of the target language (e.g. `en_gb.js`).
+Next, translate the new file, and commit it to the forked repository.

+After translation, you can create a pull request in this repository.
+Once the pull request is accepted, your GitHub name will be displayed on the website to appreciate your contribution.

+If you are interested in translating Tinker I/O mod, please go to the [Tinker I/O main repository](https://github.com/gkbm2013/tinker-IO).

+If you have any question, feel free to contact us by creating an issue in the [Tinker I/O main repository](https://github.com/gkbm2013/tinker-IO).

 ## Build Setup

 ```bash